ewanmellor/git-diff-image/README.md

 Installation
 ------------

-1. Install exiftool and ImageMagick or ImageMagick with the compatibility links.
+1. Install exiftool and either ImageMagick or GraphicsMagick with the ImageMagick compatibility links.
 (The script will cope with these missing, but it's not going to be very exciting without them).

    macOS: